- This event has passed.

-It’s All Right Now manifests first on generously-donated digital billboards across the city (including along the Gardiner Expressway and at Yonge-Dundas Square).
-Sites that had, in “the before”, been platforms for consumer marketing, and just weeks ago used to share mass directives on public health safety and social distancing guidelines, are re-tuned for a newly honest and artist-driven dialogue.
+It’s All Right Now manifested first on generously-donated digital billboards across the city (including along the Gardiner Expressway and at Yonge-Dundas Square).
+Sites that had, in “the before”, been platforms for consumer marketing, used to share mass directives on public health safety and social distancing guidelines, were re-tuned for a newly honest and artist-driven dialogue.

-For the weeks to come, this project will continue to roll out on Toronto’s streets, walls, civic landmarks, and digital public spaces, and along the Waterfront and The Bentway itself; claiming the city itself as a canvas and reaffirming the importance of the public realm.
-(Find and see this project in person!)
+In the weeks that followed, this project has continued to roll out on Toronto’s streets, walls, civic landmarks, and digital public spaces with a social media take over, led by Quentin VerCetty of BSAM Canada Institute (July 9th – 19th), as well as along the Waterfront and The Bentway itself; claiming the city itself as a canvas and reaffirming the importance of the public realm.

 ABOUT THE BENTWAY